 GPX Medical is building on a historic Swedish legacy of medical technology innovation and the company’s mission is to revolutionize the care of infants born preterm.

-GPX Medical was founded in Lund, Sweden, 2016 and is developing NEOLA, a lung analyser for continuous monitoring of the lungs of preterm born infants using a technology that measures lung volume and oxygen concentration.
-NEOLA will be sold to hospitals’ neonatal intensive care units as a standalone device placed next to the ventilator or as a module incorporated into the overall surveillance system in neonatal intensive care units.
-In a historic bell ringing ceremony today (on October 2nd 2020), a first time ever bell ringing in Lund, the company will go public.
+GPX Medical was founded in Lund, Sweden, in 2016 and is developing NEOLA, a lung analyzer for continuous monitoring of the lungs of preterm-born infants using a technology that measures lung volume and oxygen concentration.
+NEOLA will be sold to the neonatal intensive care units of hospitals as a standalone device, placed next to the ventilator, or as a module incorporated into the overall surveillance system in neonatal intensive care units.

-Congratulations to the listing!
+Congratulations on the listing!
 Describe your business strategy and your future plans for the company?

 “Thank you!
-It feels terrific to take this important step forward in our journey to revolutionize the care of preterm born infants.
+It feels terrific to take this important step forward in our journey to revolutionize the care of preterm-born infants.
 Product development is in progress and consists of technical design and verification, clinical validation, CE-approval and establishment of a quality control system, among others.
-NEOLA has gained interest at the distributor level.
-In parallel with our preparations for sale to hospitals via distributors, we have also begun work on plans for licensing out our technology to global medtech actors.
-There is also potential for multiple medical applications of our technology in addition to monitoring the lungs of preterm born infants, such as diagnosis of sinusitis, a common and painful disease usually caused by viral infections that also contributes to a high rate of antibiotics overprescription, and lung monitoring for older children and in a future, perhaps also adults.”
+NEOLA has gained interest at the distributor level, and in parallel to our preparations for sale to hospitals via distributors, we have also begun work on plans for licensing our technology to global medtech actors.
+There is also potential for multiple medical applications of our technology, in addition to monitoring the lungs of preterm-born infants, such as diagnosis of sinusitis, a common and painful disease usually caused by viral infections that also contributes to a high rate of over-prescription of antibiotics, and lung monitoring for older children, and in the future perhaps also adults.”